 Configuration¶

-DNSao requires two configuration files:
+DNSao requires a single configuration file:

 You can find configuration examples in the GitHub project, but below are examples and references.